Saturday, October 27, 2018

 Substitute operating procedures are not discussed in this general chapter.
 They will be discussed in individual notes of topics.

-The flight computer can have 3 operating modes, pass-thru, accelerometer, and gyro.
-But, the pass-thru(manual) mode is not operable, as shown in this video.
+The flight computer can have 3 operating modes: pass-thru (no computer stabilization), accelerometer (leveling attitude), and gyro (holding attitude).
+But the pass-thru(manual) mode is not operafble for the main rotor as shown in this video.

 tilt right and backward - 0:01